Reporting Concerns and Misconduct

 How to report

-Please be aware that some contacts in the department and elsewhere at U-M are required to officially share your report, while others may be able to keep your conversation confidential.
+Please be aware that many contacts in the department and elsewhere at U-M are required to officially share your report, while others may be able to keep your conversation confidential.

 There are three ways that you can report concerns or misconduct: